Get quotes from these car insurance providers and more

 Insurers place cars into individual insurance groups from 1 to 50.
 Typically, if the car is in group 1 it will be amongst the cheapest to insure and 50 will be the most expensive.
 While you can’t change your age, you can choose a car which is less expensive to insure in order to cut down on the cost of young driver motor insurance.

 Cars are rated on the following factors:

-how quickly the car accelerates and its top speed
+Rate of acceleration and its top speed

-how much it will cost and how long it will take to fix if it is broken
+How much it will cost and how long it will take to fix if it is broken

-how much the individual parts cost
+How much the individual parts cost

-Car modifications, such as alloy wheels and body kits, often appeal to young drivers wanting to personalise simple-looking hatchbacks or medium-sized cars.
+Car modifications, such as alloy wheels and body kits often appeal to young drivers wanting to personalise simple-looking hatchbacks or medium-sized cars.

-However, avoid them if you want to save money on your car insurance — modifications are known to increase premiums by hundreds of pounds because the extras you add to your car can make them more attractive to thieves and can add to the cost of claims.
+Avoid them if you want to save money on your car insurance — modifications are known to increase premiums by hundreds of pounds because the extras you add to your car can make them more attractive to thieves and can add to the cost of claims.